Jumbo deLuxe comic strip adventures is an ongoing webcomic project by Adrian J Wallace.

 • A Low res version is exported for the web.

 • The site is pure WordPress running the ComicPress theme (thank you all who made these).
-The cartoonist thouroughly modified a basic Comicpress stylesheet with his favorite colors and fonts.
+The cartoonist thoroughly modified a basic Comicpress stylesheet with his favorite colors and fonts.

 The Cartoonist